shivangbelwariar96/HelloInterview/System Design Cheatsheet.markdown

 - **Caching**: Cache recent posts in Redis and full timelines in Memcached to reduce DB load.
 - **Pagination**: Use cursor-based pagination (timestamp + post_id) for efficient scrolling.
 - **Ranking**: Use a weighted scoring algorithm (e.g., likes, recency, user affinity) computed via a background job (Spark) and stored in Redis.
+- **Handle users with a large number of followers**: For Justin Bieber (and other high-follow accounts), instead of writing to 90+ million followers we can instead add a flag onto the Follow table which indicates that this particular follow isn't precomputed.
+In the async worker queue, we'll ignore requests for these users.
+On the read side, when users request their feed via the Feed Service, we can grab their (partially) precomputed feed from the Feed Table and merge it with recent posts from those accounts which aren't precomputed.
 - **Edge Cases**: Handle feed staleness (refresh inactive users’ feeds periodically), deleted posts (remove from cache), skewed user activity (rate-limit influencers), privacy filters (apply on read), and cache inconsistencies (revalidate with DB).
 - **Monitoring**: Track feed refresh latency, ranking accuracy, cache eviction rate, and feed generation success rate.
 - **Trade-offs:**